naninovel/docs/docs/guide/memory-management.md

 ...

-Loading screen will show, because we're not using "hold:true".
+Loading screen will show, because we're not using "hold!".
 @goto Script4
 ```